Sarah Dollard: Cara Fi and beyond

 Dollard created and wrote her own rom-com series Cara Fi (Love Me) with Touchpaper Television, for the Welsh broadcaster S4C.
 The eight episode series focuses on a sleepy seaside village in Wales that runs out of women, so the locals advertise their single men on the side of milk cartons leaving the dairy.
 Each episode focuses on a new woman arriving in the village to be set up with a local man.
 The show debuted in November 2014 on S4C, and was subsequently on the BBC iPlayer.

 In 2015, she wrote the tenth episode of the ninth series of Doctor Who, titled "Face the Raven".
 She also wrote an episode of the UK-US co-produced comedy-drama You, Me and the Apocalypse, and ITV period drama The Halcyon.
 She returned to write the episode "Thin Ice" for Series 10 of Doctor Who.

 In 2018, she wrote the seventh episode for A Discovery of Witches, a television series based on the novel trilogy of the same name by Deborah Harkness.
 In October 2018 it was announced that the show would be renewed for a 2nd and 3rd season with Dollard as one of the main script writers.

 Dollard was a writer and producer on the first season of Netflix's historical romance series Bridgerton.
 The season was nominated for an Emmy for Outstanding Drama Series, and Dollard is listed as a nominated producer.

-In December 2016 it was announced that Dollard would adapt YA novel Cuckoo Song for television.
-Written by Frances Hardinge, the novel was "the first YA book to win the British Fantasy Awards' top prize and was shortlisted for both the Carnegie Medal and the James Herbert Award".
+In December 2016 it was announced that Dollard would adapt YA novel Cuckoo Song, by Frances Hardinge, for television.
 In December 2020 it was announced that Netflix had greenlit the series.
+In July 2022, it was announced the project has been cancelled.

+On August 31, 2023, it was announced that Dollard would adapt the mystery thriller Generation Loss by Elizabeth Hand, for television.

+On March 14, 2024, it was announced that Dollard would write and executive produce the noir series The Undertow, based on the Norwegian series Twin, for Netflix.

+In June 2025, Screen Australia announced that Dollard’s How to Kill a Client, a dark comedy mystery thriller series, had received development funding through the Dynamic Television Scripted Initiative.
+Based on the book of the same name by Joanna Jenkins, How to Kill a Client will be produced by Easy Tiger Productions, with Catherine Millar attached as director.